Career Change after Engineering for Jitendra who is Making India a Fitter Country through Squats

 For now, SQUATS is determined to make 50 million people fit and create 100,000 jobs in the fitness industry.

 Most important of all SQUATS is all set to show the world – how easy it is to stay fit!

-4. You are from IT background.
+4. You are from an IT background.
 You also worked in the IT/Software space for around 8 years.
 What made you interested in the health & wellness sector?

 I was a fat kid and was teased very often due to my weight.
 A friend suggested joining a gym to lose weight.
 Instead of losing weight, I got interested in lifting and since then am in love with it.
 Now, I’m mixing good old fashioned volume training as well as the more recent light weights baby approach for optimum hypertrophy.
-From competing in Muscle mania, training with Team Wild to pursuing sports nutrition from ISSA, I thought of myself as a nutrition coach and not some heavy duty guy.
+From competing in Muscle mania, training with Team Wild to pursuing sports nutrition from ISSA, I thought of myself as a nutrition coach and not some heavy-duty guy.

 5. How has been the entrepreneurship experience for you personally?

 I think it’s very enriching.
 I see things from a different perspective now.
 I look at the big picture, and I believe it has made me a better person.